KelinLyu/KGLEngine/README.md

 //...
 ```
 You have to manually set the shaders for all the geometries, or the geometry will appear in purple.
 I recommend you test one geometry at a time to avoid setting the wrong shader to a geometry.
 You should also print out the size of the node's geometry vector ahead of time.

+There is no need to delete the geometries of a node because deleting the node itself automatically deletes all its geometries (unless the node is a clone of another node, which will be discussed in a future chapter).

 # More About the Geometry Class